Liquid Crystal Titan Resource Hub

 Cancelling a print

-Once the current layer is complete, if you have cancelled a print the print will stop, and the print arm will return to its homing location.
+Once the current layer is complete, if you have cancelled a print it will stop, and the print arm will return to its homing location.
 Wait for all movement to cease, before opening the door of the printer.

 Emergency stop during a print